Were You Accused Of An Internet Sex Crime?

 - Asking a minor to take and text or email nude pictures of himself or herself (sexting)

-- Arranging face-to-face meetings with a minor for sexual purposes (also known a luring or travelling)
+- Arranging face-to-face meetings with a minor for sexual purposes (also known as luring or traveling)

 - Paying a prostitute for sex